fs-c/jku/infosys1/canco/README.md

         Outputs this help message
     canco [functional dependencies]
-        Outputs the canonical cover for the given set of functional dependencies (A-B,B-CD,D-A)
+        Outputs the canonical cover for the given set of functional dependencies (A-B;B-C,D;D-A)
     canco closure [attributes] [functional dependencies]
-        Outputs the closure of the given set of attributes (A,B,C,...) for the given set of functional dependencies (A-B,B-CD,D-A).
+        Outputs the closure of the given set of attributes (A,B,C,...) for the given set of functional dependencies (A-B;B-C,D;D-A).

 Set notation:
-    Sets are comma (but not space!) delimited strings: A,B,C is recognized but A, B, C is not
+    Elements of a set of functional dependencies are delimited with a semicolon (without whitespace), while elements of attribute sets (A-B,C,D) are comma delimited.

+    A-B,C;B-D;D-E,F,G is a set of FDs with 3 elements, some of which contain attribute sets.
 ```

 `canco` can also be consumed as a regular package.